 Are you committed to acting in my best interests for all my accounts?

 Yes.
 The DOL only requires us to act in your best interest for your retirement accounts, but we act in your best interest for all accounts.

-The DOL's new rule will treat anyone who provides retirement investment advice as a fiduciary, which means that they must act in the best interests of their customers.
+The DOL's rule would treat anyone who provides retirement investment advice as a fiduciary, which means that they must act in the best interests of their customers.

 That's correct.
 Many investors are unaware that their retirement account managers are currently under no obligation to act in their best interest.
 As a result, these firms can act based on their own financial interests, rather than your own.

 Investors are also often unaware of the fees they are charged, because those fees may be hidden in the fine print.
-Once the rule goes into effect on April 10, 2017, investors will receive additional disclosures regarding fees and conflicts of interest.
+If the rule goes into effect, investors will receive additional disclosures regarding fees and conflicts of interest.

 There's one caveat.
 The rule only requires money managers to act in the best interests of their customers for retirement accounts; that means that they can continue to favor their own interests when they give advice for non-retirement brokerage accounts.

 The rule was supposed to take effect on April 10, 2017.
 This will be delayed based on the DOL’s announcement.
 There may also be some changes to the rule as it was originally proposed.

 If you're with an advisor like Betterment, which already acts in the best interests of its customers, then you'll continue receiving that same advice for all your accounts.